Architecture

 Layer 1: Consciousness

-Layer 2: Subtasks
+Layer 2: Subagents

 The Cycle